Skip to content

 A lack of recalibration can lead to skewed readings.

 Since sensor drift can impact any consumer-grade carbon dioxide monitor, it’s important to have a way to counter this passive drift.
-The best way to do this is to manually recalibrate your device from time to time.
+The best way to do this is to manually recalibrate your device occasionally.

 The recalibration process is normally quite straightforward and involves taking your carbon dioxide monitor outside for a few minutes.
 This gives the monitor time to create a new baseline from the atmospheric carbon dioxide (normally around 420ppm, but it can vary).

-Since every carbon dioxide monitor is susceptible to sensor drift, purchasing a carbon dioxide monitor that allows for manual calibration is important.
+Since every carbon dioxide monitor is susceptible to sensor drift, it is important to purchase a monitor that allows for manual calibration.
 While some devices offer auto calibration as a ‘feature’, this can cause issues when the device isn’t taken outside for long periods of time (to create a new baseline value).

 Dual Beam NDIR